 A solid networking strategy is the best way to land a job quick.
 Without your network, you will be competing against hundreds of candidates for jobs.
 You will also be up against ATS-systems designed to send your resume to the trash.
 Therefore, focus on networking to generate foot-in-the-door opportunities at your dream company.
 But what happens when your network is completely tapped out?
 What happens when you have contacted everyone you know?
 In this post we’ll share different strategies for generating new networking contacts.
 We’ll also share some ideas for how to refresh your existing network.

 You might not be achieving your full networking capacity

 In my experience coaching hundreds of job seekers, I’ve learned that even the most seasoned networkers only network at half capacity.
+This is one of the top job search mistakes.
 The average job seeker gets distracted by online job boards.
 This is not networking strategy.
 Online surfing for jobs is actually the worst strategy you could use to land a job.
 So it’s no wonder that most job seekers feel like they have completely tapped their networks.
 We’ve all been there; that feeling of the totally tapped-out network.
 After all, we can only know so many people and those people can only do so much to help.
 Right?
 Not entirely.
 Sure you may not be getting the desired results from the folks you’ve contacted, but that doesn’t mean your network is totally dried up.